graph-massivizer/graph-inceptor/README.md

 1. The [Metaphacts ETL Pipeline](https://github.com/graph-massivizer/graph-inceptor-etl-pipeline) is released as a blueprint implementation on AWS cloud.
 It uses declarative mappings, which means that no programming is required.
 However, you will need to define mapping in the [RML language](https://rml.io/specs/rml/).

 2. The [Graphma](https://github.com/graph-massivizer/graph-inceptor-graphma) framework is released as a Java library.
 In addition to Java, it currently also supports the [Kotlin](https://kotlinlang.org/) programming language.
-We are also considering using [Apache Arrow](https://arrow.apache.org/) to support other programming languages.
+It can be extended to support other programming languages using [Apache Arrow](https://arrow.apache.org/).

 ### Integration